brayden-s-haws/data_sight_ai/README.md

 * A jupyter notebook file that you can run on the configuration of your choice
 * A yaml file that is meant for importing into Hex

-# Roadmap
-Coming updates include a move to Streamlit which will allow for:
-* AI generated ERDs
-* AI recommended visualizations

 ## Acknowledgements
 Huge thanks to Hex and Jordan East for the inspiration to use Hex as the basis for this tool, and their examples using [Langchain with Snowflake to build a Chatbot](https://hex.tech/use-cases/exploratory-analysis/text-SQL-chatbot/).